anyfiddle/sysbox-pods-preview/README.md

 ```

 You should only label K8s worker nodes.
 Do NOT label K8s master nodes because
-the Sysbox deploy daemonset will restart CRI-O, thus bring down the node
+the Sysbox deploy daemonset will restart CRI-O, thus bringing down the node
 temporarily (and you don't want to bring down the K8s control-plane in the
 process).